-- 8. The Company entered a long-term agreement to sell gypsum to BPB NC, Inc. (BPB) in 2004.
-CertainTeed Gypsum NC, Inc. (CTG) is the successor-in-interest to BPB. - 9.
-Under the agreement, CTG was obligated to construct a wallboard manufacturing facility adjacent to DEP's Roxboro coal-fired generation plant and committed to purchase substantial amounts of gypsum from the Roxboro and Mayo plants (Roxboro units). - 10.
-The initial agreement included a liquidated damages provision.
-The initial agreement was amended on a number of occasions-ultimately resulting in the Second Amended and Restated Supply Agreement-but the liquidated damages provision was an essential part of the agreement and remained substantially unchanged from the initial agreement through to the Second Amended and Restated Supply Agreement (Gypsum Supply Agreement). - 11.
-In light of CTG's substantial capital investment in its wallboard manufacturing facility adjacent to the Roxboro plant, one purpose of the liquidated damages provision was to provide CTG with certainty regarding the damages it would be entitled to recover in the event that DEP was unable to supply the full amount of gypsum required under the Gypsum Supply Agreement. - 12.
-The evidence tends to show that the amount of gypsum produced by the Roxboro units substantially declined due to lower natural gas prices that decreased DEP's use of coal-fired generation, and several other factors. - 13.
-As a result of the decrease in generation by the Roxboro units, the Company was unable to meet the monthly minimum delivery obligations under the Gypsum Supply Agreement. - 14.
-In litigation filed by CTG against DEP in the North Carolina Business Court (Court) for breach of the Gypsum Supply Agreement, the Court entered a Judgment finding DEP liable for breach of the contract.
-The Court ordered DEP to pay actual damages to CTG for gypsum not delivered, and to meet its future contract obligations. - 15.
-In light of the options available to the Company under the Gypsum Supply Agreement and the Court's Judgment, the Company discontinued supply under the Gypsum Supply Agreement, after providing some gypsum for a limited period of time and in limited amounts under a replacement agreement, and paid CTG liquidated damages rather than delivering replacement gypsum. - 16.
-The actual damages and liquidated damages paid and to be paid by DEP under the Gypsum Supply Agreement are part and parcel of the sale of gypsum that was agreed upon by DEP and CTG in the Gypsum Supply Agreement.
+- 8. The Company entered a long-term agreement to sell gypsum to BPB NC, Inc. ("BPB") in 2004.
+CertainTeed Gypsum NC, Inc. ("CTG") is the successor-in-interest to BPB. - 9.
+Under the agreement, CTG was obligated to construct a wallboard manufacturing facility at Roxboro and committed to purchase substantial amounts of gypsum from the Roxboro and Mayo units. - 10.
+The initial agreement was amended on a number of occasions-ultimately resulting in the Second Amended and Restated Supply Agreement-but the liquidated damages provision was an essential part of the agreement and remained substantially unchanged from the initial agreement through to the Second Amended and Restated Supply Agreement (referred to hereinafter as the "Gypsum Supply Agreement"). - 11.
+The liquidated damages provision was intended to provide CTG with certainty regarding the damages it would be entitled to recover in the event that DEP was unable to supply the full amount of gypsum required under the Gypsum Supply Agreement in light of its substantial capital investment in the wallboard manufacturing facility. - 12.
+The amount of gypsum produced by Roxboro and Mayo substantially declined due to lower natural gas prices that decreased the amount of coal-fired generation. - 13.
+The Company was therefore unable to meet the monthly minimum delivery obligations under the Gypsum Supply Agreement. - 14.
+In light of the options available to the Company under the Gypsum Supply Agreement, the Company discontinued supply under the Gypsum Supply Agreement (though supply continued for a limited period of time and in limited amounts under a replacement agreement) and paid the liquidated damages rather than delivering replacement gypsum.